 - Lemon juice

-When baked remove and set aside to cool.
-You can then work on some decorations like fondant/sugar paste stars using rolled out fondant or sugar paste icing, some star shaped cutters and a little pearlescent, gold or silver lustre dust!
-Attach any extra decorations on with a tiny dab of melted white chocolate and you should be left with a miniature forest of festive trees.
+8: Finally, when baked remove and set aside to cool.
+You can then work on some decorations like fondant/sugar paste stars using rolled out fondant or sugar paste icing.
+Use star shape cutters and gold or silver lustre dust too!
+Attach any extra decorations on with a tiny dab of melted white chocolate.

 There are lots of fabulous ways you can use these adorable edible Christmas trees for holiday treats.
 We added ours on top of a red velvet cake smothered with rustic and white cream cheese buttercream before dusting them lightly with a little icing sugar to create a quaint snowy scene.

-Some great ideas on how you could decorate cakes and cupcakes with your easy Meringue Christmas Trees are to nestle them on top of tasty cupcakes, add them around the edges of a freshly baked and iced cake, or your could even serve them up on a silver platter just as they are!
+Want some great ideas on how you could decorate cakes and cupcakes with these Meringue Christmas Trees?
+Why not to nestle them on top of tasty cupcakes.
+Add them around the edges of a freshly baked and iced cake.
+Or you could even serve them up on a silver platter just as they are!